summerplaygames/go-bullet/README.md

 # go-bullet
-Go bindings for the Bullet physics library
+Go bindings for the Bullet 3 physics library

+**This is entirely experiemental and should not be used in any sort of production capacity.**